How can we help our teams find more balance?

 *(Please note that this talk is delivered only in combination with Workshop 1.)

 (Workshops are currently delivered only on Mondays.
-Travel expenses will be added to the costs for venues outside London.)
+Travel expenses will be added to the costs for in-person workshops outside London.)

 What benefits do they offer?

-— Start where you are – the workshops show Hospitality professionals how to start where they are, even without a spacious or flexible schedule
+— Start where you are – the workshops show Hospitality professionals how to start where they are, even without a flexible schedule

 — They do not impose any practices on team members – the teaching is designed to help them realign with what works for them